jordan7186/jordan7186.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
-I am a Ph.D candidate in [MIDaS Lab](https://sites.google.com/site/midasyonsei) led by *Prof. Won-Yong Shin*, [Dept. Computer Science & Engineering](https://cse.yonsei.ac.kr/cse/index.do) in Yonsei University, South Korea.
-Before joining MIDaS, I graduated from Yonsei University in Feb.
-2019 as a physics major.
+I am a research scientist working in LG AI Research, involved in solving various real-world problems using machine learning.
+I recently completed by Ph.D this year in [MIDaS Lab](https://sites.google.com/site/midasyonsei) led by *Prof. Won-Yong Shin*, [Dept. Computer Science & Engineering](https://cse.yonsei.ac.kr/cse/index.do) in Yonsei University, South Korea.

-My primary interest is to find elegant and simple solutions to interesting and important problems on **graph data** and **graph neural networks (GNNs).** More specifically, my main research topics have been focused primarily on…
+During my Ph.D, my primary interest was to find elegant and simple solutions to interesting and important problems on **graph data** and **graph neural networks (GNNs).** More specifically, my main research topics have been focused primarily on…

 - **Explainability** in graph neural networks
 - **Efficient** graph learning

-And my current research focuses on...

-- Exploiting explanations from graph learning modules to improve the underlying data
-- Diving into the evaluation protocols for explainability, especially using attention weights
-- Fusion of graph neural networks with large language models

 I also have research experiences in…